COVID-19: the challenge of a safe return to schools.

 Schools have to review their organisation in order to integrate these new measures and to ensure a safe return for everybody.

 Increase awareness and set a pace with an audio system:

-- An accurate time display in every classroom
+- An accurate clock in every classroom

 Support digitisation with an internal time server

 - Guarantee an accurate, reliable and identical time display